MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 #### Estimated time: 30 minutes

+NOTE - There have been on-going changes to requiring MFA in lab environments.
+When you switch between users to complete this lab, you may be prompted to set up MFA.

 ### Exercise 1 - Configure Microsoft Entra role settings

 #### Task 1 - Open role settings